ez945y/ISAAC_LAB_ROBOT_TRAINING/standalone_scripts/README.md

 1. **Leader Arm Sender** (`07_lerobot_teleoperate.py` on Mac)
    - Requires `lerobot` library installed.
+   - Puts and rename teleoperate.py and teleop_processors.py in lerobot/scripts/ folder for 07 section to work. and register them on lerobot/pyproject.toml
    - Connects to physical SO-101 leader arm via serial port.
    - Completes calibration of the leader arm.
    - Reads joint positions and normalizes them to [0, 1] range.